Subtracting binary numbers - Calculator

 01101001

-If the minuend and the subtrahend had to be swapped for the calculation (i.e. if the subtrahend was greater than the minuend), then the result is negative.
+If the minuend and the subtrahend had to be swapped for the calculation (i.e. if the subtrahend was greater than the minuend), then the solution is negative.

 The minuend 1011002 is smaller than the subtrahend 100101012.
 Therefore, the minuend and the subtrahend had to be swapped for the calculation.
-The result of the subtraction is therefore negative.
+The solution of the subtraction is therefore negative.

 Subtraction with negative binary numbers